Apply now for the Fall 2024 Cohort!

 An offer of admission to the RN-to-BSN program satisfies the major declaration process.

-Upon acceptance and continuation in BSN Major
+Upon acceptance and continuation in BSN Program:

 - Declaration of all Center for Disease Control and Prevention (CDC) recommended immunizations for Health Care Provider (HCP):